billbudge/WebEditorFramework/examples/functioncharts/README.md

   <figcaption align="center">Reusing the 'reduce' function to sum an Array.</figcaption>
 </figure>

-## Modifier Functions
+## Modifiers

-Modifier functions extend the notation for things that are difficult or impossible to represent without them.
+Modifier functions extend the functionchart notation for things that are cumbersome or impossible to represent without them.
+For example, how do we convert a function into an output that can be connected to an input?
+Similarly, how do we import a function as an input?

 Above we saw the 'importer' and 'exporter' modifiers, which convert a function F into a function that outputs 'F'.
 These are interpreted differently in functioncharts.
 Importers become explicit inputs in a functionchart.
 Exporters are implicit outputs.

 <figure align="center">
   <img src="./resources/modifiers.svg"  alt="" title="Modifiers and how they interact.">